xtech/xcore-docs/content/en/docs/schematic/_index.md

   Schematic for the xCore development board.
 ---

-This page provides the simplified schematic of the xCore development board to allow you to use the board ot its full extent.
+This page provides the simplified schematic of the xCore development board to allow you to use the board at its full extent.

 The PDF Version can be [downloaded here](hw-xbot-core.pdf).